terrorizer1980/senzing-environment/README.md

 ### Docker volumes

-1. Specify the location of the project on the host system.
+1. Specify the location of the Senzing project on the host system.
    Example:

     ```console